eriksacre/devcontainers/README.md

 > [!WARNING]
 > The devcontainer has network access!
 Be very careful with `cc`, as it can wreack havoc!

+## Codex CLI

+The devcontainers are pre-configured to use Codex CLI.
+This assumes you are using WSL2 on Windows, although it probably works on any *nix environment.
+It mounts your user `.codex` folder into the container to reuse settings & authentication tokens.

+- Alias `cx`: `codex --search`

 ## Docker outside of Docker